projekt0n/github-nvim-theme/Usage.md

 ## Interactive

 Github Theme makes it easy to make changes to its config and see the results.
-For this github-theme exposes the command:
+For this Github Theme exposes the command:

 ```
 GithubThemeInteractive
 ```

 This command will attach an autocmd to the current buffer that executes on `BufferWritePost`.
 The autocmd will clear Github theme's internal state and re-source it's config from the newly saved file.
 It will then reset the colorscheme.

 There are a few things to note: